muon-spectroscopy-computational-project/pymuon-suite/README.md

 * `pm-asephonons`: compute phonons for the given structure using ASE and DFTB+;
 * `pm-nq`: generates input files for quantum effects using a phonon approximation or analyses the results (work in progress)

+For more in-depth information about each tool and their usage, [check the Wiki](https://github.com/muon-spectroscopy-computational-project/pymuon-suite/wiki).

 ## Docker Environments